IshayaJAyock/Women_in_Machine_Leaernin_presentation_2024/README.md

 ### 6. **query_history.txt**
 - **Purpose**: Contains the history of all SQL queries executed during the session.
 - **Details**:
-  - Logs queries written in an online SQL environment.
+  - Log queries written in an online SQL environment.
   - Useful for reviewing and replicating the practical steps demonstrated in the presentation.

 ## How to Use

 ### Prerequisites
-- A SQL database system (e.g., MySQL, PostgreSQL, SQLite).
+- A SQL database system (e.g., MySQL, PostgreSQL).
 - A database client (e.g., MySQL Workbench, DBeaver, or an online SQL platform).

 ### Steps

 1. **Set up the database**:
    - Run `create_customerpurchase_dat.sql` to create the database and populate it with sample data.
 2. **Understand the schema**: